 Strawberry begonia plants are a good choice for the indoor gardener who wants a compact and rapidly growing houseplant.
 Saxifraga stolonifera, also called roving sailor or strawberry geranium, grows and changes quickly in an indoor atmosphere.
 Strawberry begonia care isn’t complicated and growing them is just as easy.

 Strawberry Begonia Houseplant

 Little room is necessary for growing strawberry begonias.
-This tough little plant sends out runners similar to a strawberry plant, hence the common name.
+This tough, little plant sends out runners similar to a strawberry plant, hence the common name.
 Strawberry begonia plants may have solid green foliage or variegated leaves edged with cream colors.
-Leaves have a heart shape.
+The leaves have a heart shape.

 You may have heard of the strawberry begonia houseplant and wonder, are strawberry begonia and strawberry geranium the same?
 Info about the strawberry begonia plant indicates they are.
 As with most plants, several common names are given to this member of the Saxifrage family.
 Though commonly called a strawberry begonia or geranium, this plant is not a geranium nor is it a begonia, although it resembles them both.

 Grow strawberry begonia plants in a brightly lit area, such as an east or west window not blocked by outdoor trees.
 This plant likes cool temperatures: 50 to 75 F. (10-24 C.).